Uriyo/Uriyo/README.md

 # 💫 About Me:
-<br>Kushagra Gangwar is a skilled Full-Stack Developer and an AWS Certified Cloud Practitioner with a strong technical background in web development and cloud services.
-Currently interning at DevOpSpatial, he is proficient in a range of technologies, including JavaScript, ReactJS, and NodeJS.
-Kushagra has developed several impactful projects such as Eatsy, CoinTracker, and BuzzChat, showcasing his ability to deliver scalable and efficient solutions.
+<br>I am a skilled Full-Stack Developer and an AWS Certified Cloud Practitioner with a strong technical background in web development and cloud services.
+Currently interning at DevOpSpatial,  I am proficient in a range of technologies, including JavaScript, ReactJS, and NodeJS.
+I have developed several impactful projects such as Eatsy, CoinTracker, and BuzzChat, showcasing his ability to deliver scalable and efficient solutions.
 He was a finalist at the Smart India Hackathon 2022, underscoring his innovative capabilities in technology.

 ## 🌐 Socials: